shaleh/go-radius-rest/README.md

 The service exposes the following endpoints.

+    GET /users/<name>/           a `name` string and a `disabled` boolean GET /users/<name>/status     just the `disabled` boolean
-    GET /users expects a list of users that have a `name` and a `disabled` boolean.
+    GET /users                   a list of users
-    PUT /users/<name>/disable will disable a user in RADIUS PUT /users/<name>/reactivate will reactivate a user in RADIUS
+    PUT /users/<name>/disable    disable a user in RADIUS PUT /users/<name>/reactivate reactivate a user in RADIUS

 That is it.
 Yes, it is disable/reactivate not disable/enable.
 This was done to prevent accidental calls.